alpacaaa/peanocoin/README.markdown

 This will requests all known peers and try to rebuild the blockchain up to the last known block.

 ##### `/ledger`

 Ledger status.
-Basically answers to the question "How many coins are owned by each node?"
+Basically answers the question "How many coins are owned by each node?"

 ##### `/transfer/:other_address/:amount`

 Transfer `:amount` coins to `:other_address`.
 Will fail if balance is insufficient.

 Note that the ledger won't reflect the transfer until the transaction is mined in a block.
 The transaction is broadcasted to known peers and included in the mempool.